Daoism: Zhuangzi and Friedrich have some fun

 So please let me know your thoughts.
 (There is no catch.
 The software is from WordPress and I can’t read any information apart from yes/no).

 Some readers have already dealt with the topic of Daosimus to a greater extent.
 For some, it is still quite new and we have had different experiences and gained knowledge with it anyhow.
-Ideally, no one will be under-challenged and no one will be overwhelmed by these articles.
 If one or the other is incomprehensible, it doesn’t matter at all.
 Much will become clearer over time.
 I will also consciously refrain from being too academic.
 These are my personal considerations and understanding, but of course, they are not made out of thin air.

 practical exercise with today’s painting